SixArm/scenenodelist-plugin-for-adobe-xd/README.md

 * Scene Node List - As Text - To Clipboard

+See below for more about the commands.

+## Install

+Launch Adobe XD and open a typical file, such as a file that has artboards.

+Choose the Adobe XD menu "Plugins", then the menu item "Browse Plugins".

+Tap the search icon, then search for "SceneNodeList".

+You see the SceneNodeList plugin description, then tap the link "Install".

 ## Scene Node List - As HTML - To Clipboard